cabral1888/pd_de/README.md

 $ source venv/bin/activate
 ```

-After typed this command, you must be able to see the prompt `(venv)`.
+After typing this command, you must be able to see the prompt `(venv)`.
 Here, you can install the python
 dependencies of `requirements.txt`:
 ```shell script
 $ pip install requirements.txt
 ```
 ### Postgresql
 The application uses PostgreSQL in order to store data.
 You will need a running instance of PostgreSQL; in
-the case you do not have it, you can install a instance of PostgreSQL in your host machine.
+the case you do not have it, you can install an instance of PostgreSQL in your host machine.
 Here are the
 necessary steps to perform this action:

-Install postgresql:
+Install PostgreSQL:
 ```shell script
 $ sudo apt install postgresql postgresql-contrib
 ```